polterguy/polterguy.github.io/documentation/faq/index.md

 ## Can I have my own ChatGPT

-Yes, this is one of our most sought after products, and we sell it as a commercial offering, included in our flagship product called Aista Magic Cloud.
-It works by scraping your website, or any other website for that matter for data, which it will use to create a _"custom private AI model"_, that you can inject into your own website by including a simple JavaScript file.
-This is what we did for our [docs.aista.com](https://docs.aista.com) website in fact, and creating such a personal ChatGPT based chatbot can typically be done in a day, assuming you've got a good website, and/or other sources of training material allowing us to train your custom AI model.
+Yes, this is one of our most sought after products, and we sell it as a commercial offering included in our flagship product called Aista Magic Cloud.
+It works by scraping your website for training data, or any other website.
+Magic will use the result of scraping to create a _"custom private AI model"_, that you can include on your own website.
+This is what we did for our [docs.aista.com](https://docs.aista.com) website in fact, and creating a personal ChatGPT based chatbot can typically be done in a day, assuming you've got a good website, and/or other sources of training material to create your custom AI model.

 If you're a little bit skilled in IT you can probably do it yourself in a day or two in fact, and the way to do this is to [signup for a cloudlet](https://aista.com) and go to the Machine